Mature Masculine

 Goal: To help others feel loved and valued.
 To create environments where they thrive.

-Greatest Fear: Being seen as selfish.
-Struggling when care isn't appreciated.
+Greatest fear: Being seen as selfish.
+Struggling when care goes unappreciated.

 Strategy: Doing for others.
 Providing support.
 Creating nurturing environments.